top of page

 Editor-in-chief (Visual): Chunbum Park

 Chunbum Park, also known as Chun, is an artist from South Korea, where they were born in 1991.
 They received their BFA in Fine Arts from the School of Visual Arts in 2020 and their MFA in Fine Arts Studio from the Rochester Institute of Technology in 2022, where they changed their pronouns.
 Born a male, Park likes to cross dress and depicts themselves as a woman in their paintings.
-They are the inventor of the ArtBid art auction card game and run the Emerging Whales Collective (currently merged with the Office Space Gallery website), where they interview other artists.
+They are the inventor of the ArtBid art auction card game and run the Roundcube Collective (currently merged with the Brooklyn to Gangnam/Roundcube Contemporary website), where they interview other artists.
 In 2023, Park began writing exhibition reviews for various online and print magazines, including the New Visionary Magazine.
 They currently reside in Cliffside Park, New Jersey.

 Editor-in-chief (Literary): Albert Abdul-Barr Wang